kataw/kataw/test/__snapshot__/parser/expressions/arrow/invalid-cases.md

-✖ Block body arrows can not be immediately invoked without a group - start: 143, end: 144 ✖ Block body arrows can not be immediately accessed without a group - start: 159, end: 160 ✖ Block body arrows can not be immediately accessed without a group - start: 171, end: 172 ✖ Expression expected - start: 201, end: 202
-✖ The left hand side of the arrow is not destructible  - start: 215, end: 218 ✖ Expression expected - start: 265, end: 266
-✖ The left-hand side must be a variable or a property access. - start: 285, end: 287 ✖ The left hand side of the arrow is not destructible  - start: 336, end: 339 ✖ Expression expected - start: 374, end: 375
-✖ The left hand side of the arrow is not destructible  - start: 399, end: 402 ✖ Expression expected - start: 430, end: 431
-✖ Expression expected - start: 435, end: 436
-✖ Expression expected - start: 440, end: 441
-✖ Expression expected - start: 465, end: 466
-✖ The left hand side of the arrow is not destructible  - start: 496, end: 499 ✖ Expression expected - start: 573, end: 574
-✖ Expression expected - start: 588, end: 589
-✖ Expression expected - start: 594, end: 595
-✖ Expression expected - start: 706, end: 707
-✖ Expression expected - start: 711, end: 712
-✖ Expression expected - start: 769, end: 770
-✖ The left hand side of the arrow is not destructible  - start: 816, end: 819 ✖ Expression expected - start: 849, end: 850
-✖ Expression expected - start: 894, end: 895
-✖ The left hand side of the arrow is not destructible  - start: 1044, end: 1047 ✖ Expression expected - start: 1060, end: 1061
-✖ Expression expected - start: 1102, end: 1103
-✖ Expression expected - start: 1132, end: 1133
-✖ The left hand side of the arrow is not destructible  - start: 1145, end: 1148 ✖ Expression expected - start: 1184, end: 1185
-✖ Expression expected - start: 1189, end: 1190
-✖ The left hand side of the arrow is not destructible  - start: 1212, end: 1215 ✖ Expression expected - start: 1249, end: 1250
-✖ Expression expected - start: 1388, end: 1389
-✖ Expression expected - start: 1402, end: 1403
-✖ Expression expected - start: 1436, end: 1437
-✖ Expression expected - start: 1493, end: 1494
+✖ Block body arrows can not be immediately invoked without a group - start: 143, end: 144 ✖ Block body arrows can not be immediately accessed without a group - start: 159, end: 160 ✖ Block body arrows can not be immediately accessed without a group - start: 171, end: 172 ✖ Property definition expected.
+Did you mean to use a ':'? - start: 201, end: 202 ✖ Property definition expected.
+Did you mean to use a ':'? - start: 265, end: 266 ✖ Property definition expected.
+Did you mean to use a ':'? - start: 374, end: 375 ✖ The left hand side of the arrow is not destructible  - start: 399, end: 402 ✖ Property definition expected.
+Did you mean to use a ':'? - start: 430, end: 431 ✖ Property definition expected.
+Did you mean to use a ':'? - start: 435, end: 436 ✖ Property definition expected.
+Did you mean to use a ':'? - start: 440, end: 441 ✖ Property definition expected.
+Did you mean to use a ':'? - start: 465, end: 466 ✖ Property definition expected.
+Did you mean to use a ':'? - start: 573, end: 574 ✖ Property definition expected.
+Did you mean to use a ':'? - start: 588, end: 589 ✖ Property definition expected.
+Did you mean to use a ':'? - start: 594, end: 595 ✖ Property definition expected.
+Did you mean to use a ':'? - start: 706, end: 707 ✖ Property definition expected.
+Did you mean to use a ':'? - start: 711, end: 712 ✖ Property definition expected.
+Did you mean to use a ':'? - start: 769, end: 770 ✖ The left hand side of the arrow is not destructible  - start: 816, end: 819 ✖ Property definition expected.
+Did you mean to use a ':'? - start: 849, end: 850 ✖ Property definition expected.
+Did you mean to use a ':'? - start: 894, end: 895 ✖ Property definition expected.
+Did you mean to use a ':'? - start: 1060, end: 1061 ✖ Property definition expected.
+Did you mean to use a ':'? - start: 1102, end: 1103 ✖ Property definition expected.
+Did you mean to use a ':'? - start: 1132, end: 1133 ✖ Property definition expected.
+Did you mean to use a ':'? - start: 1184, end: 1185 ✖ Property definition expected.
+Did you mean to use a ':'? - start: 1189, end: 1190 ✖ Property definition expected.
+Did you mean to use a ':'? - start: 1249, end: 1250 ✖ Property definition expected.
+Did you mean to use a ':'? - start: 1388, end: 1389 ✖ Property definition expected.
+Did you mean to use a ':'? - start: 1402, end: 1403 ✖ Property definition expected.
+Did you mean to use a ':'? - start: 1436, end: 1437 ✖ Property definition expected.
+Did you mean to use a ':'? - start: 1493, end: 1494
-✖ Expression expected - start: 1579, end: 1580
+✖ Property definition expected.
+Did you mean to use a ':'? - start: 1579, end: 1580
-✖ The left hand side of the arrow is not destructible  - start: 1582, end: 1585 ✖ Expression expected - start: 1601, end: 1602
-✖ The left hand side of the arrow is not destructible  - start: 1631, end: 1634 ✖ Declaration or statement expected - start: 1638, end: 1756
+✖ The left hand side of the arrow is not destructible  - start: 1582, end: 1585 ✖ Property definition expected.
+Did you mean to use a ':'? - start: 1601, end: 1602 ✖ Declaration or statement expected - start: 1638, end: 1756
 ✖ Declaration or statement expected - start: 1757, end: 1759
 ✖ Declaration or statement expected - start: 1759, end: 1762